RishabhBubna/fraud-detection-unsupervised/README.md

 ---

+## Roadmap

+The following MLOps components are planned for future development:

+- [ ] **DVC** — version control for datasets and model artifacts, track experiments and reproduce results
+- [ ] **MLflow** — experiment tracking, model registry and artifact logging for all training runs
+- [ ] **FastAPI** — REST API endpoint for real-time transaction scoring using the saved ensemble
+- [ ] **Docker** — containerize the FastAPI application for portable and reproducible deployment
+- [ ] **CI/CD** — automated testing and deployment pipeline using GitHub Actions

+---

 ## Limitations

 - **Test set exposure during ensemble tuning** : the ensemble weights (0.9/0.1) were selected by sweeping a grid evaluated on the test set.
 Strictly speaking, a held-out validation set should be used in production to avoid mild overfitting to the test set.